pcubillos/bibmanager/docs/api.rst

         'ask': Ask user to decide (interactively).
     base: List of Bib() objects
         If None, merge new entries into the bibmanager database.
-        If not None, merge new intries into base.
+        If not None, merge new entries into base.

     Returns
     -------